-Bronchiolitis is usually diagnosed solely on the history and physical examination of the child.
-Many tests may be ordered to rule out other diseases, such as pneumonia or asthma.
+Bronchiolitis is usually diagnosed solely on history and a physical examination.
+Many tests may be done to rule out other diseases, such as pneumonia or asthma.
 In addition, the following tests may be ordered to help confirm the diagnosis:

 - Pulse oximetry.
 An oximeter is a small machine that measures the amount of oxygen in the blood.
-To obtain this measurement, a small sensor (like a Band-Aid) is taped onto a finger or toe.
-When the machine is on, a small red light can be seen in the sensor.
-The sensor is painless and the red light does not get hot.
+To get this measurement, we tape a small sensor (like a Band-Aid) onto a finger or toe.
+When the machine is on, a small red light shows on the sensor.
+The sensor is painless, and the red light does not get hot.

 - Nasopharyngeal swab.
-This is done for respiratory syncytial virus (RSV) and other respiratory viruses.
+This test is for respiratory syncytial virus (RSV) and other respiratory viruses.
 These tests yield rapid results for presence of RSV or other viruses.
-This is needed for babies who require admission so that their care team can practice the appropriate infection precautions to take if the baby is admitted to the hospital.
+This lets the care team know the appropriate infection precautions to take if the baby is admitted to the hospital.

 How long does bronchiolitis last?

 Bronchiolitis usually lasts several weeks.
-Typically symptoms gets worse for the first 3 to 5 days as the infection moves from the nose into the lungs.
-It may be a gradual 2 weeks or longer until the infection is gone and symptoms may go up and down
+Symptoms usually get worse for the first three to five days as the infection moves from the nose into the lungs.
+It may be a gradual two weeks or longer until the infection is gone, and symptoms may go up and down.

 Treatment for bronchiolitis

-Most cases of bronchiolitis are mild and can be treated at home.
-Antibiotics are ineffective in the treatment of bronchiolitis because it is caused by a virus, not a bacterial infection.
+Most cases of bronchiolitis are mild and you can treat symptoms at home.
+Bronchiolitis is caused by a virus, not a bacterial infection.
 For this reason, antibiotics are not effective at treating bronchiolitis.

 Treatment for bronchiolitis involves supportive care with frequent nasal suctioning to clear mucus.
 It’s important to make sure your infant stays hydrated.
-You should also watch for signs that their illness is getting worse, based on their age, overall health and medical history.
+You should also watch for signs that their illness is getting worse, based on their age, general health and medical history.
 Most babies will get better on their own and won’t need to see the doctor or go to the emergency room.